jkeiser/syschat/README.md

   it's important to pick techs your team will be comfortable with.
 But I really like the compiled approach Svelte takes and wanted to explore it a little more :)

-  This decision did cost me a couple of hours on what seems like a bug in vite+svelte's live reloading experience (but could definitely still be something I don't understand, I'm not an old hand at Svelte!).
-Compiling statically and using the served files instead of the live debugging experience was how I got around that.
+  This decision to use Svelte did cost me a couple of hours on what seems like a bug: reactivity seemed to stop working almost immediately after loading, and async fetches to get more messages would return but not update the UI.
+Eventually I narrowed it down to vite+svelte's live reloading development server, and abandoned that in favor of using static compiled JS files, which let me move forward.

 * **Rust for backend.**